16 Best Lens for Event Photography: (2023 Guide & Reviews)

 One thing I forgot to tell you about the fisheye lens, like the default, is the distortion.

-If you want to capture small clubs, it’s challenging to capture, and there, this lens comes into the game with the fisheye; it looks huge and awesome.
+It’s challenging to capture small clubs, and that’s where this lens comes into the game with the fisheye; it looks huge and awesome.

-The problem with the fisheye lenses is that they get wacky distortion on the edges, but it’s cool sometimes to photograph people.
+The problem with fisheye lenses is that they get wacky distortion on the edges, but sometimes, it’s cool to photograph people with them.

 Because you can capture one person has to have a lot of surroundings, that’s cool.

-I like the fact that you have a bit of distortion because it makes it a bit more lively and dynamic, I would say.
+I like that there is a bit of distortion; it makes it more lively and dynamic.

 It’s like you have stuff going on from what is crowd surfing.